louischatriot/nedb/README.md

 As such, it was not designed for speed.
 That said, it is still pretty fast on the expected datasets (10,000 documents max).
-On my machine (3 years old, no SSD), with a collection containing 10,000 documents:
+On my machine (3 years old, no SSD), with a collection containing 10,000 documents and with no index (they not implemented yet):
 * An insert takes 0.1ms
 * A read takes 5.7ms
-* An update takes 58ms
+* An update takes 10.9ms
-* A deletion takes 57ms
+* A deletion takes 8.1ms

 You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
 They all take an optional parameter which is the size of the dataset to use (default is 10,000).
-Most of the time spent during update and remove operations is IO, and I will work on optimizing this in the future (probably by switching to an append-only format).

 ### Memory footprint
 A copy of the whole database is kept in memory.
 This is not much on the